InternetActivism/Hyperlocal/README.md

-# Hyperlocal Mobile App
+# Hyperlocal

-A bluetooth-based mesh networking app to allow free and secure communication between users without internet access.
-This will be used in humanitarian crises and other situations where internet access is not available.
+Hyperlocal is a free, open source, Bluetooth messaging app, built to ensure the privacy and safety of communication between those without internet access.

 ## Starting the repository